dstcyr/ActionRPG_Sample/README.md

 Improvements :

-* TODO : Converted the inputs to use the enhanced input system
+* TODO: Convert the inputs to use the enhanced input system.